 Spring lifestyle to embrace

 While the winter season was all about creating a slower pace of our daily flow, turning inward and honouring inner needs, spring inspires us to take a step out of this inner world of introspection, focusing outward and shaking the routine a bit.
 Carried by the vibrant nature blossoming outside, we too should start a new cycle, take new challenges and put our winter dreams into action.
 It is the best time to exercise outdoors, play and enjoy long walks whenever possible.
 Even if you don’t feel like, increase your social interaction.
 Soon it will lift your spirits and you will feel more energised.
-To reduce the moisture in the body (accumulation of kapha) choose warming physical activities or treat yourself with a couple of visits to a sauna.
+To reduce the moisture in the body (accumulation of kapha) choose warming physical activities, practice kapha yoga with higher intensity or treat yourself with a couple of visits to a sauna.

 As we step out of winter season into spring, you might find this transition more challenging, especially if you’re suffering from common spring ailments, such as colds, hay fever, allergies, etc. Each body is unique and needs an individualised approach to find its own path to healing.
 To learn more about ancient tools and techniques to restore balance in your body and mind, schedule a consultation.

 Spring is the king of seasons.
 It’s nature’s youth as it marks rebirth, a new life, and a new cycle.
 Allow its uplifting energy to pervade your inner space and remind you of the indispensable connection we have with nature.